Insights from a Personal Injury Defense Attorney

 1. Preserve Evidence Immediately

 Timely evidence preservation is critical.
-Spoliation of evidence—whether intentional or unintentional—can severely weaken the defense and lead to adverse legal consequences.
+Spoliation of evidenceโ€”whether intentional or unintentionalโ€”can severely weaken the defense and lead to adverse legal consequences.

 2. Understand Insurance Involvement

-In many personal injury cases, an insurance company will play a pivotal role in funding the defense or negotiating settlements.
+In many personal injury cases, an insurance company will be pivotal in funding the defense or negotiating settlements, and early communication with counsel through a firmโ€™s contact page for personal injury and criminal defense consultations can clarify how insurance and legal strategy intersect.
 Understanding your policy limits, exclusions, and obligations under your policy is essential.

 3. Watch for Third-Party Claims